 95B.
 Warning notices

-(1) A warrant issued in respect of a debtor entitles the Sheriff to affix a notice that complies with subsection (2) to one or more vehicles licensed in the name of the debtor.
+(1) A warrant issued in respect of a debtor entitles the Sheriff to affix a notice that complies with subsection (2) to one or more vehicles of the debtor.

 (2) The notice must include information about the enforcement action that may be taken by the Sheriff in relation to the vehicle under this Division.